geekyinsights/technical-writing/pages/refactor/index.md

      (num_processor, num_selector),(cat_processor, cat_selector)
 )
 ```
 Now you need to save your transformed data to a new column.
-To begin, you will need to set y as the variable for training your data.
+To begin, you will need to set y as the variable for training your data using the code below.

 ```py
 # save target column